juju/docs/src/en/config-scaleway.md

 juju add-relation wordpress mysql
 ```

-You can list all machines in Scaleway that are part of the Juju
+You can list all machines in Scaleway that are part of the Juju environment
-environment with the list-machines command.
-This directly queries the Scaleway
+with the list-machines command.
+This directly queries the Scaleway API and does
-API and does not interact with the Juju API.
+not interact with the Juju API:

 ```bash
 juju scaleway list-machines